nyc-purple-martins-2015/nyc-career-phase-guide/resume.md

 ### Sample Resume for an Entry-Level Developer:

  * Don't be afraid to think outside of the box...Check out this [epic resume.](http://www.rleonardi.com/interactive-resume/)
- * BUT if traditional is more your style, here's a more [traditional resume example](./Resources/Resumes Layout Example.pdf) a great example of your basic resume.